V-Sekai/manuals/decisions/20230516-create-an-aquarium-nightclub-booth-for-virtual-market.md

 1. **Aquatic-themed decorations**: Use 3D models of marine life, such as fish, corals, and seaweed, to create a realistic underwater environment.
 2. **Dynamic lighting**: Implement the ambiance of a nightclub.
 3. **Interactive elements**: Add interactive components, such as touch-sensitive screens or motion sensors, to allow visitors to interact with the marine life and control the lighting effects.
-4. **A Mesmerizing Jellyfish Hostess**: Our enchanting jellyfish girl **JellyBell** welcomes visitors with a warm embrace and offers a comprehensive introduction to the booth.
-As a knowledgeable hostess, she is well-versed in all aspects of the products and services showcased at the booth.
-Guiding guests through the booth, JellyBell ensures that no crucial details or captivating demonstrations are overlooked.
-Her almost transparent skin bestows upon her an ethereal and otherworldly presence.
-The intricate **bioluminescent patterns** adorning her body captivate onlookers as they glow and shift colors, creating a hypnotic visual experience.
-Emulating the tendrils of a jellyfish, delicate ribbons trail behind her, further enhancing her aquatic allure.
+4. **A Mesmerizing Jellyfish Hostess**:

+**JellyBell**, our enchanting jellyfish girl, warmly welcomes visitors and expertly introduces them to the booth's products and services.
+Her almost transparent skin and mesmerizing **bioluminescent patterns** create an ethereal presence that captivates onlookers.

+Wearing an **Iridescent Flowing Gown**, JellyBell's appearance is further enhanced by the gown's sheer fabric, intricate bioluminescent patterns, and multiple layers of lightweight fabric.
+Delicate ribbons, emulating jellyfish tendrils, trail behind her, adding to her aquatic allure.

+As a knowledgeable hostess, JellyBell ensures guests don't miss any crucial details or captivating demonstrations while remaining the center of attention throughout their booth experience.

 5. **Ambient music**: Include background music that complements the aquarium and nightclub themes.

 ## Implementation